willGuimont/willGuimont.github.io/content/blog/_index.md

 # `wigum::blog`

-Welcome to `wigum::blog`, where I write about just about anything that sparks my interest, from technology and programming to personal development and creativity.
+Welcome to `wigum::blog`.
+I write about technology, programming, and other things I'm curious about — plus occasional notes on learning and creativity.